-Whether we're winning awards for our
+Whether we're winning awards

 Whether we're winning awards for our quality of care or our quality of parade in the Homestead Days Parade, everyone at Homestead House is always putting their best foot forward.
 Residents don't do anything halfway, and that includes barbeques in the courtyard, ice cream socials, the holiday door decorating contest, and so many more fun activities.
 Residents and their families often tell us that they knew they belonged here when they made their first visit.